GM, LG Chem set $2.3 billion electric vehicle battery venture in Ohio

 The plant, to be built at a new site near GM’s closed assembly plant in Lordstown in northeast Ohio, will employ more than 1,100 people, the companies said.
 Construction is to begin in mid-2020 and the plant will have an annual capacity of more than 30 gigawatt hours with the flexibility to expand.

-At a media briefing, Chief Executive Mary Barra said the 50-50 joint venture with LG Chem is aimed at “dramatically enhancing electric vehicle affordability and profitability.”
+At a media briefing, GM Chief Executive Officer Mary Barra said the 50-50 joint venture with LG Chem is aimed at “dramatically enhancing electric vehicle affordability and profitability.”

-Barra said the investment in the Ohio battery plant will accelerate the automaker’s initiative to introduce 20 new electric vehicles globally by 2023.
+Barra said the Ohio battery plant will accelerate the automaker’s initiative to introduce 20 new electric vehicles globally by 2023.

 “General Motors believes in the science of global warming and believes in an all-electric future,” she said.

-Reuters reported earlier that the plant is expected to build at least four different electric vehicles, including an SUV for Cadillac and a pickup for GMC.
+Barra said the Detroit-Hamtramck plant eventually will “have more than one product.”
+In October, Reuters reported that plant is expected to build at least four different electric vehicles, including an SUV for Cadillac and a pickup for GMC.

-The Ohio battery cell plant will boost LG Chem’s global battery capacity to 100 gigawatt-hours by the end of 2020, said Hak-Cheol Shin, LG Chem vice chairman and CEO, at the media briefing.
+The Ohio battery cell plant will boost LG Chem’s global battery capacity to 100 gigawatt-hours by the end of 2020, LG Chem CEO Hak-Cheol Shin said at the briefing.
+Each company will invest about $916 million, with the rest coming from debt capital raised by joint venture, a GM spokeswoman said.

 Barra said the plant’s workers would decide whether a union represents them, and said pay would be competitive with other parts plants.